mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 | Press one of the pad buttons to set or play a Hot Cue.
 | Use :hwlabel:`SHIFT` + pad button to delete an existing Hot Cue.
-| If :hwlabel:`SLIP` was active then after releasing the Hot Cue button the track continues as it had been playing forward the whole time.
+| If :hwlabel:`SLIP` is active then press and hold a pad button to play from the Hot Cue position.
+After releasing the Hot Cue button the track continues as it had been playing forward the whole time.
 Slip mode stays enabled so you can continue with more actions in slip mode.

 .. figure:: ../../_static/controllers/denon_mc7000_cue_mode.svg
    :align: left